azrihizami/SynRM_rotate/README.md

 	To run it the steps below need to be followed:
 	a.
 Create a CAD model of the machine to be studied
 	b.
 Export the cross section of the machine into dxf file
 	c.
 Import the dxf file into FEMM.
-To make rotational movement in batches of FE analysis, the rotor need to be rotated, ison=lated form the stator.
+To make rotational movement in batches of FE analysis, the rotor need to be rotated, isolated form the stator.
 	So, select only the rotor and save a FEMM file for an initial rotor position.
 	d.
 Run the 'Rotate_rotor.m' program that creates duplicate of the rotor at chosen position and angular rotation resolution.
 	e.
 Run the 'Main_1.m' program that does the following: